reneklacan/symspell/README.md

 There are two strategies included:
 * `UnicodeStringStrategy`
-    * Doesn't do any prepocessing and handles strings as they are.
+    * Doesn't do any preprocessing and handles strings as they are.
 * `AsciiStringStrategy`
     * Transliterates strings into ASCII only characters.
     * Useful when you are working with accented languages and you don't want to care about accents, etc